Moutoussamy/BankCustomersChurnPred/README.md

     The avgerage age of churned customers is 91108.54 against 72745.3 for the retained customers

-For the balcance, we can see two peaks both distributions: 0 and around 125 000. we can see that there are more customers with a balance = 0 that stayed on the bank.
+For the balance, we can see two peaks both distributions: 0 and around 125 000. we can see that there are more customers with a balance = 0 that stayed on the bank.
 This is even more visble on the following barplot:

 ![count_balance_zeros](Results/count_balance_zeros.png)